michelenatale/Cryptography/Signatures/README.md

 # EasySignature

 EasySignature 2024 is a very fast and very simple signature creator.
+Es können Keys erstellt werden mit Length = 64 - 2048.
 Multi-signatures can also be created.

 Note: Very high standards are set in cryptography for the creation of signatures with verification.